 - Vender and Visitor Non-Compliance: Campus Security and Public Safety and GUEST Services

-Due to privacy regulations (HIPAA, FERPA, etc.), the University is generally unable to share follow-up and resolution outcomes with reporting parties.
+Due to privacy regulations (HIPAA, FERPA, etc.), Gonzaga University has limited ability to share follow-up and/or resolution outcomes with reporting parties.